 September 2019 SSD Benefits Statistics: Looking Deeper at the Monetary Stats

 Payments shown in the September 2019 SSD benefits statistics report grew across the board again this month.
 Spouses got a relatively huge bump compared to the other categories, adding another $1.57 to this month’s payments.
 Disabled workers received just $.17 more in September than they did the previous month.
-Children got a modest raise of $.57 compared to August’s checks.
+Children got a modest raise of $.57 compared to August 2019’s report.
 Overall, these pay increases raised the average payment nationwide by just $.09.

 Just this week, the federal government announced a 1.6% COLA increase for 2020.
 January’s direct deposits will reflect this new increase for all beneficiaries currently in active payment status.